 Innovation goes hand-in-hand with vision.
 Think about Steve Jobs, who revolutionized music with the iPod.
 Or how Mark Zuckerberg changed social connection with Facebook.

-These essential abilities of an entrepreneur see what is missing and transform ideas into successful companies.
+These innovators saw what was missing and transformed ideas into successful companies.

 Self-Discipline and Perseverance